Visit Oxburgh Hall: Moats, Gardens, and Hidden Doors

 Lady Bedingfield was able to save the home from being demolished and gave it to the National Trust in 1952.
 The home has been restored and is now protected.
 The family continues to reside in the southeast corner of the property and visits on weekends and holidays.
 There is a tea room on site for a snack and open-air Shakespeare performances during the summer.
 Be sure to visit the roof for views of the countryside.
 Finally, because I always google the paranormal, it is rumored the property is haunted by a Spanish woman who disappeared under mysterious circumstances.

-Be sure to check the Oxburgh Hall website for current events
+Check the Oxburgh Hall website for current events

 Bookmark and Pin Visit Oxburgh Hall England